Umbrella Accounts - One login to control many accounts

 To create an Umbrella Accounts, we (TFX) need:

 - Name of primary contact

-- Email of person (primary contact) who will receive all the emails for all of the clients they create / whom you would like to be the firm contact.
-Note - this email would be your login and also the person who receives all incoming emails for all the clients you cover. firstname.lastname@example.org in the table below
+- Email the person (primary contact) who will receive all the e-mails for all the clients they create / whom you would like to be the firm contact.
+Note - this e-mail would be your login and the person who receives all incoming e-mails for all the clients you cover. firstname.lastname@example.org in the table below

 - Phone number (of primary contact)